eoguahjnr/HR-Analytics-Project/README.md

 # CURRENT EMPLOYEES CATEGORY
 The dashboard contains sections of;
-	total number of current employees
+	total number of current employees,
-	Average age of employees
+	Average age of employees,
-	Average monthly income
+	Average monthly income,
-	Average monthly salary by Jobrole
+	Average monthly salary by Jobrole,
-	Employee by Jobrole and EducationLevel
+	Employee by Jobrole and EducationLevel,
-	Employee by Gender
+	Employee by Gender,
-	Salary grouping
+	Salary grouping,
-	Employee by Jobrole
+	Employee by Jobrole,
-	Employee by EducationField
+	Employee by EducationField.

 Key Performance Indicators
 The total amount of employees are 1233